frePPLe/frepple/doc/model-reference/item-supplier.rst

                                   | The default is 0, i.e. no multiple to be considered.
-effective_start dateTime          Date when the record becomes valid. effective_end   dateTime          Date when the record becomes valid. priority        integer           | Priority of this supplier among all suppliers from which
+effective_start dateTime          Date when the record becomes valid. effective_end   dateTime          Date when the record becomes valid. resource        resource          | Optionally, it refers to a resource that represents the
+                                    supplier capacity.
+                                  | The referenced resource will typically be of type
+                                    'buckets'.
+resource_qty    positive double   | Resource capacity consumed per purchased unit.
+priority        integer           | Priority of this supplier among all suppliers from which
                                     this item can be procured.
                                   | A lower number indicates that this supplier is preferred